Aaronator1/visualstudio-docs/docs/cross-platform/learn-app-building-basics-with-xamarin-forms-in-visual-studio.md

     }
     ```

-4. To open **WeatherPage** as the first screen when the app launches, replace the default constructor in **App.cs** with the following code:
+4. To open **WeatherPage** as the first screen when the app launches, replace the default constructor in **App.xaml.cs** with the following code:

     ```csharp
     public App()